-It cost a lot of money then, & the 404 was arguably the last of the real Classic Singers.
+It cost a lot of money then, & the 40o series were arguably the last of the real Classic Singers.
 Before they went plastic & tried to compete with the Japanese on price….
 They were always going to lose that one.
 As with Motor Cycles, Cars…. & ordinary bicycles.

 Ideal for the modern sewer who wants a classic machine that will outlast you: ) & keep its price over time.

 This is a proper, retro, useable Classic sewing machine I would say.